inspireui/mstore/wordpress/wp-content/plugins/woocommerce-gateway-paypal-powered-by-braintree/readme.txt

 7. Checkout with PayPal or credit / debit cards.

 == Changelog ==

+= 2019.10.03 - version 2.3.0 =
+* Feature - PayPal buy-now buttons can now be added to product pages
+* Tweak - Enable PayPal Credit by default on new installs
+* Fix - Fix a styling issue with the merchant account ID field in settings
+* Fix - Fix a bug with a regular expression being used in PHP 7.3+

 = 2019.09.12 - version 2.2.7 =
 * Fix - Fix JavaScript error blocking payments with 3D Secure from the Pay Order page